 as everyone did their best to ignore him,

 César stopped in front of Mónica and said the kind of words that make a bull jump you.

-When I woke, César and Monica were hugging, Leite seemed pleased and it was morning.
+When I looked again, César and Monica were hugging, Leite seemed pleased, and it was morning.

 César passed by me and said,